kvz/ratestate/README.md

 ## Use

-Here's a little coffeescript example
+Here's a little CoffeeScript example

 ```coffeescript
 ratestate = new Ratestate